happypeter/LGCB/book/bash_perm.md

 This brings us to the last permission the _execute_ (x).
 Literally, it means we can execute a file as a program.
 This is still a guess, but makes a lot of sense.
 So it is more than clear than if we have `x` to a file that can not be _execute_ed( say our notes, or c SOURCE code), that is meaningless.
-So we usually only give `x` permission to files can be run on the system( e.g a shell scripts, code file with interpreted lanaguages like python or ruby, a binary output of C or C++).
+So we usually only give `x` permission to files can be run on the system( e.g a shell scripts, code file with interpreted languages like python or ruby, a binary output of C or C++).
 So usually when we create a file, it comes without a `x`.
 But if we `mkdir mydir`, `mydir` will be created with a `x` by default, so why?

 To clarify this, let's first remove the `x` from the dir.